Hydrocodone/chlorpheniramine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how hydrocodone and chlorpheniramine work.
-Tell your doctor if you are using an MAO inhibitor (MAOI) or medicine for depression.
+- Some medicines can affect how hydrocodone and chlorpheniramine work.
+Tell your doctor if you are using any of the following:

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.